WebVishnu/code-clash/README.md

 # Build for production
 npm run build

-# Run tests
-npm test
 ```

-## Documentation
-For more detailed information, please refer to the [documentation](docs/index.md).

 ## Contributing
 Contributions are welcome!
 Please feel free to submit a Pull Request.